vuex-orm/vuex-orm/docs/guide/data/retrieving.md

 }).get()
 ```

-Similarly, you may add constraints to wilcard relations.
+Similarly, you may add constraints to wildcard relations.
 For example, `posts` may have `comments` and `tags`, all of which will be ordered by the `created_at` field.

 ```js
 const user = User.query().with('posts.*', (query) => {